Technical Glossary

 TN

 Twisted Nematic panel.
-A type of display that uses nematic liquid crystals between two polarising glasses that “twists” the polarisation of light passing through when voltage is applied.
-TN panels have poor viewing angles and colour accuracy but consume less power.
+A type of display that uses nematic liquid crystals between two polarising glasses that “twists” the polarisation of light passing through when a voltage is applied.
+TN panels have poor viewing angles and colour accuracy, but consume less power.

 U